concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

   </table>
 </div>

-##Verify Rows
+## Verify Rows
-To run the [concordion:verifyRows](http://concordion.org/Tutorial.html#verifyRows) command, the verifyRows command is specified in the first table header row, with the commands for each column of the table specified in the second table header row.
+To run the [concordion:verifyRows](http://concordion.org/Tutorial.html#verifyRows) command, the verifyRows command is specified in the first table header column, followed by the command for that column (if any), with the commands for each column of the table specified in the table header.

-The first table header row (with the verifyRows command) is not shown on the output HTML.

 <div class="example">
   <h3>Example</h3>